-What if I miss a marked assessment or exam while in the program?
+What if I miss a graded assessment or exam while in the program?

 Do you provide a course to prepare me for the PEBC Evaluating Exam?

 We do not offer a program to help individuals prepare for the Evaluating exam.
-We suggest you visit the PEBC website for more information about the Evaluating Exam and suggestions on how to prepare.
+Please visit the PEBC website for more information about how to prepare for the Evaluating Exam.

 Is there an expiration date on the PEBC Evaluating Exam results?

 There is no expiry on the PEBC Evaluating Exam results.
-You may submit a results letter that was taken in any year, showing that you have passed the PEBC Evaluating Exam, with your application for the IPG program.
+You may submit a results letter that was taken in any year with your application for the IPG program.

 How can I afford the tuition?